rackerlabs/support-how-to/content/how-to/account-management/rackspace-billing-faq/index.md

 exclusive use that cannot be reserved by other customers.

-After you delete the server, load balancer, or service from your account, its resources are available for someone else to use, and you are no longer billed for them.
+After you delete the server, load balancer, or service from your account, those resources are available for someone else to use, and you no get billed for them.

 Follow the process outlined in the [Rackspace Customer Portal](https://login.rackspace.com) to delete your cloud servers and services.
-To cancel Rackspace support for Azure, create a ticket for our Billing team.
+To cancel Rackspace support for Azure&reg;, create a ticket for our Billing team.
 {{</ accordion >}}